Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 Images are transformed internally via the GD or the ImageMagick libraries.
 GD is generally a little quicker, but ImageMagick manages many more formats.
 An option allows to select the library to use according to your server and your documents.
-So at least one of the php libraries ("php5-gd" and "php5-imagick" on Debian) should be installed.
+So at least one of the php libraries ("php-gd" and "php-imagick" on Debian) should be installed.

 * Display of big images